quantcdn/docs/docs/dashboard/crawler.md

 ## Crawler changes

 Crawler configuration can be edited at any time by clicking `Edit` from the `Crawl > Configs` page.
-When editing, you will also have the option to set the `Starting URLs` for your crawl to prioritize certain web pages.
+When editing, you will also have the option to set the `Headers` and `Starting URLs` for your crawl.
 If you no longer need to the crawler configuration, simply click the `Delete` button and confirm the deletion.

 ## Advanced configuration and scheduling